 After spending multiple days reviewing dawn-simulating alarm clocks, I’ve found that the best dawn simulator is the Philips HF3520 Sunrise Alarm Clock.
 It’s beautifully designed and works very well.
 With 300 lux of light, and 20 stages of illumination from red to blue, this sunrise simulation feels completely natural.

-There area also plenty of audio clips to accompany the light.
+Several audio clips complement the light.
 These will help you gradually wake up (or drift off to sleep) pleasantly.

 For more information on the Philips HF3520, see the Product Reviews section below.

 Philips’ Somneo Wake-Up Light is the highest-priced light on the list, and it looks beautiful.
 The aesthetics are a step up from the HF3520, though the core wake-up light functionality is the same.
 There are a few added bells and whistles on this one that aren’t found on the HF3520, like a USB charging port and a few more audio clips to choose from.